Godalming, Surrey> Picture Gallery> Godalming Section> This page

 A selection of photographs and postcards of a Surrey country town

-Robinites, a Charterhouse School Boarding House on Hindhead Road, 1927
+Robinites, former Charterhouse School Boarding House

 It was never one of the bigger outhouses.
 In 1881 there were 21 boys in residence, in 1891 20 boys were there and in 1901 21 boys lived in[1].
 The school's first historian, A. H. Tod, recorded 29 boys in Robinites in the 1910-1919 era and the number of boys living there was to be raised.
 Robinites and Bodeites had both taken on a slightly larger number of boys, and the accommodation in both houses was said to be greatly improved.
 They were also lit by electricity[2].